jvpostcleaning/content-ops-starter/content/pages/pricing.md

 Final Detail & Touch-Up Cleaning 
 Industrial & Residential Clean-Up
 Whether you're turning over a new home, commercial space, or need final touches before inspection — we're here to help.
 We are fully equipped, bilingual (English & Spanish), and ready to handle jobs of all sizes.
-Feel free to contact us with any questions or to request a quote:
+Feel free to contact us with any questions or to request a quote

     actions:
       - label: See open positions